 A public inquiry is impartial and completely independent of government.
-Its conduct and procedures are determined by the Chair but they usually include recovering relevant documentary and other evidence, taking statements, holding public hearings where oral evidence is given, analysing the outcome of their investigations and evidence gathering, and making recommendations in its report(s).
+Its conduct and procedures are determined by the Chair but they usually include recovering relevant documentary and other evidence, taking statements, holding public hearings where oral evidence is given, analysing the outcome of its investigations and evidence gathering, and making recommendations in its report(s).

-What's this Inquiry about?
+What is this Inquiry about?

-SCAI's tasks are determined by a government minister and are set out in its wide Terms of Reference ("ToR").
+The tasks of the Scottish Child Abuse Inquiry (SCAI) tasks are determined by a Scottish government Minister and are set out in its wide Terms of Reference (ToR).

 SCAI's ToR direct it to investigate the abuse of children in care in Scotland.
-That includes identifying the nature and extent of that abuse, its impact on children and their families, whether those responsible for the provision of care failed in their duties, whether any failures have been rectified and whether changes to the law, policies or procedures are required.
+That includes identifying the nature and extent of that abuse, its impact on children and their families, whether those responsible for the provision of care failed in their duties, whether any failures have been rectified, and whether changes to the law, policies, or procedures are required.

-In the course of its work, SCAI's procedures include case studies in the course of which the provision of care by a particular organisation or of a particular type are investigated and examined.
+SCAI's procedures include case studies in the course of which the provision of care by a particular organisation or of a particular type is investigated and examined.
 They are usually presented at public hearings.
 Case study findings are usually published following the close of a case study.